sagan/simplegoproxy/README.md

 curl -i "localhost:3000/_sgp_sign=edb3aaafe81cc42ea94a862bb5b77b4876d39ab3748410716bc9d7041e64c715&_sgp_scope=https%3A%2F%2F%2A%2F%2A/ipinfo.io/ip"
 ```

+Notes:

-The `_sgp_scope` parameter can be set multiple times.
+- The `_sgp_scope` parameter can be set multiple times.
 The sign can be used to access any target URL which matches with at least one provided scope.
+- A `*` scheme in scope parameter means "http" or "https".
+E.g. the `*://*/*` scope matches with all "http://" or "https://" urls.
+If you want to target other schemes like "file" ("file://" url) as well, you must put it in explicitly.

 ### Referer restrictions